asuh/front-end-macos/readme.md

 ### VSCode

-Visual Studio Code is 2018's "it" open-source code editor.
+Visual Studio Code found popularity at the end of the 2010s and has become a staple open-source code editor for many front-end developers.
+I use it both personally and professionally because of various built-in features like git support, terminal integration and a similar-to-Sublime-Text repository of great plugins.
+I recommend using VSCodium, as it strips away the tracking that Github integrates into VSCode.

+    brew cask install vscodium

 There's a ton of great tutorials and articles, such as [VS Code Docs](https://code.visualstudio.com/docs/introvideos/basics) and [VS Code Can Do That?](https://vscodecandothat.com/).

 ## Vim